carloalbertogiordano/TCFS/README.md

   - ~~Store a per-file key in the extended attributes and use the user key to decipher it.~~
   - Implement a kernel module to rebuild the private key to decipher the files.
 This module will use a certificate and your key to rebuild the private key
   - Implement key recovery.
+  - Switch to public/private key
 - Implement threshold sharing files.
+- Daemon:
+  - ~~Implement user registration and deregistration~~
+  - Implement accessing and creation of shared files
+  - Update the userspace module to handle the features that the daemon provides